sammi-turner/MacOS-Dotfiles/README.md

 # MacOS-Dotfiles

-Very basic configs for zsh, vim and ranger.
+Very basic configs for zsh and macvim.

 <br>